jaepass/commercejs-vuejs-cart/README.md

 ```

 Before we make our first call to list out our products data, we need to declare products as an empty array in our app
-component's initial state to be able to store the returned products data object.
+component's initial state to be able to store the returned products data.
 Underneath the name property, use the
 data function to declare products state:

 ```js